For information on the application process, deadlines and funding, please see our Graduate Admission FAQs.

 Q: What will increase my chance of being accepted?

 A: Overall, we are looking for clear evidence that you can succeed in graduate school and beyond, and that your goals can be achieved through our program.
 Those who write a compelling expression statement of purpose describing how this specific program suits your interests, talents and goals will have an advantage in the process.
-Our committee also carefully considers prior academic performance (GPA) at the undergraduate and/or graduate level, GRE scores in all areas, any prior background in applied mathematics and/or the social sciences, evidence of scholarly success (e.g., publications, awards, engagement in environmental organizations and movements) and the identification of specific faculty in our program whose interests intersect with yours.
+Our committee also carefully considers prior academic performance (GPA) at the undergraduate and/or graduate level, any prior background in applied mathematics and/or the social sciences, evidence of scholarly success (e.g., publications, awards, engagement in environmental organizations and movements) and the identification of specific faculty in our program whose interests intersect with yours.
 Please submit your strongest letters of recommendation from prior professors familiar with your capabilities.

 Q: I have a full-time job and want to work while I am doing the degree.
 Is that ok?